Jet Airways granted air operator certificate, can resume commercial flight operations: DGCA

-The Directorate General of Civil Aviation (DGCA) Friday granted Directorate General of Civil Aviation the Air Operator Certificate (AOC), allowing it to resume commercial flight operations.
+The Directorate General of Civil Aviation (DGCA) granted Jet Airways — grounded since 2019 — the Air Operator Certificate (AOC) on Friday, allowing it to resume commercial flight operations.

 DGCA chief Arun Kumar said the “AOC” has been “granted” to Jet Airways, reported news agency PTI.